Free ebook offering step-by-step guidance and tools to set up your performance management system.

 "Your technical skills are strong, but I believe expanding your cross-functional communication abilities will be crucial for your next career stage.
 I recommend participating in our interdepartmental workshops and taking on projects that require collaboration with non-technical teams."

 For Creative Role Employees: With creative employees, the name of the game is always finding different areas that can cultivate their creativity.
-Discuss where else can they bring in their creative visions into the company.
+Discuss where else can they bring their creative vision into the company.

 "Your creative output has been impressive.
 To continue your growth, I suggest exploring advanced design workshops, attending industry conferences, and potentially leading a creative strategy initiative that allows you to showcase your innovative thinking."

 For Emerging Leaders: Emerging leaders should never be seen as potential rivals during performance appraisals.
-The conversation point during performance appraisals should be centered around just what other oppotunities for leadership could they have within the organization.
+The conversation should be centered around what other opportunities for leadership could exist within the organization.

 "You've demonstrated potential for leadership.
 I recommend enrolling in our leadership development program, seeking opportunities to manage small project teams, and working with a leadership coach to refine your management skills."